libp2p/specs/webrtc/README.md

   the signature (`signature_libp2p_a(fingerprint_a, fingerprint_b,
   connection_identifier)`) would protect against this attack.
 To the best of our knowledge the browser does not give us access to such identifier.

+- _Why use Protobuf for WebRTC message framing.
+Why not use our own, potentially smaller encoding schema?_

+  The Protobuf framing adds an overhead of 5 bytes.
+The unsigned-varint prefix adds another 2 bytes.
+On a large message the overhead is negligible (`(5 bytes + 2 bytes) / (16384 bytes - 7 bytes) = 0.000427246`).
+On a small message, e.g. a multistream-select message with ~40 bytes the overhead is high (`(5 bytes + 2 bytes) / 40 bytes = 0.175`) but likely irrelevant.

+  Using Protobuf allows us to evolve the protocol in a backwards compatibile way going forward.
+Using Protobuf is consisten with the many other libp2p protocols.
+These benefits outweigh the drawback of additional overhead.